-Cornelia Thomas purchased the lot for 86 Commonwealth on March 26, 1874, from Joseph Brown Tilton.
-He had purchased the land from the Commonwealth of Massachusetts on October 31, 1865.
+Cornelia Thomas purchased the land for 86 Commonwealth on March 26, 1874, from Joseph Brown Tilton.
+He had purchased it from the Commonwealth of Massachusetts on October 31, 1865.

 Cornelia Thomas’s father, Benjamin Bangs, had died in June of 1860.
 In his will, he left one third of the residue of his estate to Cornelia (whom he called Jane C.), to be held in trust with the income paid to her during her lifetime and the principal to be distributed upon her death as she designed in her will.
 He left the other two thirds to his other two daughters — Mary, the wife of Elijah Williams, and Charlotte Augusta, the wife of Samuel Bradstreet – in similar trusts.
 He provided separately for the children of his fourth daughter, Susan, the wife of Harrison Clark Bryant, who had predeceased him.

 On March 26,1877, Cornelia Thomas entered into a mortgage with her brother-in-law, Elijah Williams, as trustee of Benjamin Bangs’s estate, and on August 18, 1877, he transferred the mortgage to William Minot and William Minot, Jr., the trustees for the trust established in Benjamin Bangs’s will for the benefit of Cornelia Thomas.
 On April 9, 1878, they foreclosed on the mortgage and took possession of the property.